ibm-cloud-docs/BlockStorage/gethelp.md

 # Getting help and support for {{site.data.keyword.blockstorageshort}}
 {: #help-and-support}

-If you experience an issue or have questions when you use {{site.data.keyword.blockstoragefull}}, you can use the following resources before you open a support case.
+Find help resources and troubleshooting information for {{site.data.keyword.blockstorageshort}} issues before opening a support case.
 {: shortdesc}

 * Ask the [AI assistant](/docs/overview?topic=overview-ask-ai-assistant) in the console or from the {{site.data.keyword.cloud_notm}} CLI.